 Most trailers do not have a bathroom or sewer connection, so residents use the communal facilities.
 Greywater tanks are connected to the kitchen sinks and residents must empty their tanks in the nearby greywater drainage system.
 The university provides portable electric heaters for heat.

-The Camper Park receives no direct Ethernet service.
-Residents may utilize USB WiFi extenders to receive CruzNet wireless service in their residences.
-Students interested in the Camper Park should understand that WiFi signal is very poor and unreliable compared to most areas of the campus.
+The Camper Park receives no direct Ethernet service, and wireless service is very poor and unreliable compared to most areas of the campus.
 Residents may utilize USB WiFi extenders to attempt to receive wireless service.